Dick Sargent Explained

 On National Coming Out Day in 1991, Sargent publicly declared his homosexuality and his support of gay rights causes.[5]
 The high rate of suicide among young gay people was the main reason; he jokingly referred to himself as a "retroactive role model".
 Sargent recognized that his ill health from prostate cancer may have led people to assume that he suffered from AIDS.

-Sargent had a companion who he lived with for over 20 years, before the unidentified man died of a cerebral hemorrhage in 1979.
+Sargent had a companion, with whom he lived for over 20 years, before the unidentified man died of a cerebral hemorrhage in 1979.
 He later lived with his domestic partner Albert Williams until his death.[6]

 In June 1992, Sargent was a Grand Marshal of the Los Angeles Gay Pride parade along with Elizabeth Montgomery.[5]